These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming ablation permanently cures the condition and not claiming residuals

-Why: Ablation may reduce the frequency or severity of SVT but does not always result in complete cure.
+Ablation may reduce the frequency or severity of SVT but does not always result in complete cure.
 If symptoms persist after ablation, the condition should still be rated based on current symptom severity and any ongoing treatment needs.

-Do this instead: If you have undergone ablation, accurately report your current symptom status.
+Instead: If you have undergone ablation, accurately report your current symptom status.
 If arrhythmia has recurred or if you still require oral medications after ablation, ensure this is documented during the exam.

 Impact: All rating levels - post-ablation status must reflect current condition